Mitsubishi Outlander vs Renault Koleos

 Feature Showdown

-The Mitsubishi Outlander features a 12.3-inch touchscreen, while the Renault Koleos gets a 8-inch display and 7-inch instruments.
+The Mitsubishi Outlander features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Renault Koleos gets a 8.7-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Renault Koleos counters with BOSE audio that the Mitsubishi Outlander does not offer.
+The Mitsubishi Outlander stands out with Yamaha audio that you will not find on the Renault Koleos.
+The Renault Koleos counters with BOSE audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain